ebarzegar/bioinformatics-portfolio/08_Variant_Calling_with_Galaxy/results.md

 The correction from `chrM` to `MT` also demonstrates an important bioinformatics quality-control principle: chromosome identifiers must be compatible between variant files and annotation databases even when they represent the same reference assembly.

 The resulting annotations describe predicted molecular consequences and should not be interpreted as clinical classifications.
 Additional evidence from curated clinical databases and experimental or orthogonal validation would be required before assigning medical significance to individual variants.

-The reported allele frequency of 1.00 means that all reads used by LoFreq at this genomic position supported the alternate allele.
-Visual inspection in IGV therefore provides an additional confirmation that the called G→A substitution is supported by the underlying alignment data.

-At this stage, the variant has been detected and visually confirmed, but its possible biological consequence is not yet known.
-Functional annotation with **SnpEff** is required to determine whether the variant occurs within a gene or regulatory region and whether it may affect a transcript or protein.